sigoden/window-switcher/README.md

 ## Configuration

-You can configure window-switcher by creating a `window-switcher.ini` file in the same directory as `window-switcher.exe`.
+You can configure following items by creating a `window-switcher.ini` file in the same directory as `window-switcher.exe`:

+- Hide the tray icon.
+- Set custom hotkeys.
+- Disable hotkeys for specific apps.
+- Turn on/off the switch apps functionality.

 The default configuration is as follows: